 Step 7 – Ask for help paying off debts

 If you’re still struggling to make any inroads with paying off debts quickly then it might be worth reaching out and asking for help.
-There are a number of organisations that can provide this, such as Citizens Advice, and you may also find family and friends can offer advice or financial support.
+There are a number of organisations that can provide this, such as Citizens Advice and the National Debtline.
+You may also find family and close friends can offer advice or financial support.

 If you want to pay off debts quickly these 7 steps are a great place to start.